deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 She noticed with amusement that she had forgotten to remove the smartphone stylus from her glove.
 Oh well, it would probably prove useful anyway.

-"*And you can thumb yours at us.
-This things gets three kilos, tops.*"
+*"And you can thumb yours at us.
+This things gets three kilos, tops."*

 "You're kidding?"

-"*Nope.
+*"Nope.
 I'm flying the next best thing to a moped...comfy in here though.
-No expense spared in upholstering the ambassadorial transport.*"
+No* *expense spared in upholstering the ambassadorial transport."*

 She chuckled.
-Next to *Pandora*'s sleek-yet-functional lines that showed off her Lockheed heritage, the shuttle was an uninspiring box that relied entirely on its fields for aerodynamic profile.
+Next to *Pandora's* sleek-yet-functional lines that showed off her Lockheed heritage, the shuttle was an uninspiring box that relied entirely on its fields for aerodynamic profile.
 A team of designers had done their best, stripping off the original beige paint and polishing the metal to a mirror